Primary Sports Funding

 It is for schools to decide how the PE and Sports funding is spent, since they are best placed to assess what additional provision should be made to enhance the provision for PE in schools.
 Schools are to be held accountable for how they have used the additional funding.

 From September 2013, this information must be published on the school website.
-The documents below shows how the funding has been spent along with the impact of this funding.
+The documents below show how the funding has been spent, its impact and our intentions for the coming academic year.

 2017 - 2018 end of Year 6 swimming data: